 For asset sales of commercial registered real estate, the buyer's lawyer will typically:

-- review the title documents (i.e. a copy of the Land Register for the property, any encumbrances on title, the building charges register and any other public charges and confirmations from the relevant authorities regarding certain public law issues and outstanding charges or contamination);
+- review the title documents (i.e. a copy of the land register for the property, any encumbrances on title, the public building charges register) and establish the boundaries and assess superstructures to/from neighbouring properties if any;

 - where the property is subject to leases, review the leases (though the extent of this review will depend heavily on the nature of the property and why the buyer is buying the property);

-The buyer's lawyer's due diligence process can take several weeks (particularly as some of the key searches can take a number of weeks to be produced) and is expensive as sellers do not generally give buyers warranties regarding the state of the property or on compliance of laws.
-In certain cases (such as where the seller is selling complex or numerous properties via a competitive bid process), the seller may decide to instruct its lawyers to prepare a due diligence pack including searches in order to speed up the sale process or to avoid numerous bidders having to carry out the same due diligence.
+Such due diligence process can take several weeks (particularly as some of the key searches can take several weeks to be produced if not available in a data room) and may prove to be expensive depending on the size of the property and it legal complexity.
+Proper due diligence is important though as sellers in Germany do not generally make representation and warranties regarding the condition of the property or other issues that can be review in a customary due diligence process.
+In certain cases (such as where the seller is selling complex or numerous properties via a competitive bid process), the seller may decide to instruct its lawyers to prepare a due diligence report by itself in order to speed up the sale process or to avoid numerous bidders having to carry out the same due diligence.

-Where a property is sold by way of a transfer of the entity or structure through which it is held, the process is typically the same but with additional due diligence in respect of the relevant entity or structure.
-In transactions of this type, the seller will typically only give relatively limited warranty protection on the entity or structure and little or no protection in respect of the property itself.
+Where a property is sold by way of a transfer of the shares in the entity or entities by which such property is held, the process is generally the same but with additional due diligence in respect of the relevant entities.

-Where the purchase of a property is financed by external debt, the lender will usually require a standard industry form of report from a law firm on which it may rely.
+Where the purchase of a property is financed by external debt, the lender will often require a copy of the due diligence report of the buyer's lawyers (and/or a separate one by the lender's own lawyers) on which it may rely.

 What legal issues (if any) cannot be covered by usual legal due diligence?

-In addition, the buyer's lawyers do only cover to a limited extent planning approval and zoning laws (as most of this will depend on factual questions of the as-built property) as well as superstructures (for the same reason) and they will not cover technical issues and defects, building control, health and safety or environment issues as part of the legal due diligence.
-Specialist surveyors and experts can be employed to deal with these issues.
+In addition, the buyer's lawyers cannot (or only to a limited extend) assess compliance of the building with building permits and zoning laws (as most of this will depend on factual questions) as well as superstructures (for the same reason) and they will not cover technical issues and defects, building control, health and safety or environment issues as part of the legal due diligence.
+Specialist surveyors and technical experts can be employed to deal with these issues.